manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 I you want to build your own, I recommend starting with something simple like a custom bike.
 The Car, Quad, Loader and Helicopter are more complex on the rigging side.
 You can grab Unity template scenes for a Custom Bike and a Custom Car [**here**](https://drive.google.com/drive/folders/1Ke6T4T10FMly86gZedYfcR0-j0TuCkG7?usp=sharing).
 I can provide templates for other vehicles if needed, just ask me on the [**forum thread**](https://7daystodie.com/forums/showthread.php?87828-Custom-Vehicles-by-Manux-SDX).

+**IMPORTANT:** Please check the [**Terms of Use**](#terms-of-use) section, especially if you want to include this mod and it's 3D assets in another mod that you will distribute.
+Some of the vehicles were built from purchased 3D assets, and are under licensing terms.

 Special Thanks to **DUST2DEATH** for making the ball roll on this one.
 See the complete ***Special Thanks*** section [**here**](#special-thanks).